 It would be unfair to single out Leyshon in this respect.
 There have been numerous books written about music technology in the last 15 years, each of them taking pride in their modernity and each of them concentrating on downloads rather than streams.
 People from the music industry too, seemed to view the rise of Apple as inexorable.

 So did anyone other than Daniel Ek envision that we would be reformatted again?
 I have been thinking back to my PhD interview, which took place in 2004.
 My original proposal was for a project that would explore the differences between analogue and digital formats; I told the interview panel that I planned to investigate vinyl and downloading.
-My supervisor, Steven Connor, responded that I should look at streaming instead.
+My supervisor, Steven Connor, responded that I should look at vinyl and streaming instead.
 In his opinion it clearly represented the future of music consumption.

 Steven Connor is nominally a Professor of English.
 Really, he is a polymath.
 Even so, how come he was so prescient about streaming when most of those studying the music industries had less foresight?
 I recently quizzed him about this and he replied by suggesting that ‘everybody was assuming at the time that anyone who could get the streaming model to pay was going to clean up’.